 The Falcon Sail mast and boom are both made of carbon fiber which makes them light and strong.
 The sail is resistant to tearing but also light weight and has batons for extra rigidity.
 All metal components, including screws and pad eyes and hooks are chrome plated, and I have not seen any rust develop, even though I have gone several days without washing off the saltwater.

-ROLLING WITH THE SAIL- Rolling with a deployed sail is not a good idea.
-When stowed, however, I have found that I need to adjust my technique and will make wide sweeping movements with the paddle to avoid having it caught under the sail.
+Rolling with a deployed sail is not a good idea.
+When stowed, however, I have found that I only need to adjust my technique slightly and will make wide sweeping movements with the paddle to avoid having it caught under the sail.
 This is especially needed, if the paddle is leashed.
 I can roll on either side, but to avoid sail issues with rolling, it's better to have the stow location on your weak rolling side.

-STOWING THE SAIL- When not in use, the sail is stowed on the deck on either side and is secured in place with bungee cords.
+When not in use, the sail is stowed on the deck on either side and is secured in place with bungee cords.
 My experience is that in order to properly secure the sail and ensure that it does not come loose, two to four bungees should be used, and they should be in a cross pattern with the hooks alternating between high and low.
 That way any lateral movement that may dislodge a set of bungees from their hooks will be countered by the opposing bungees.
 This is especially important when surfing breakers, or while out in very rough conditions.
 If the sail ever comes loose, it will inevitably be during the worst possible moment, because only rough conditions will dislodge the stowed sail.
 See the photos below for how I did my set up.